 And when they do, it’s like adding a booster rocket to their career trajectory and the value they bring to their organization.

-One of my favorite things about being part of the Mandel team is the extensive work we do with these extraordinary engineers and scientists.
+One of my favorite things about working with Vantage life sciences and technology clients is the work we do with these extraordinary engineers and scientists.
 I am in awe of these innovative, passionate, and extensively educated world changers.

 When does their genius really pay off?
 When they effectively communicate the value of their ideas to a non-technical, business audience.
 As Melissa Marshall reminds us in her TED Talk, Talk Nerdy to Me, technical experts need to communicate especially well with decision makers who fund their work, as well as with internal and external customers who adopt their solutions.